Deploying and testing

 Keep in mind that we're not accessing the contract directly, we're interacting with it through SDKTestSuite, and that requires us to parse its inputs and outputs accordingly.

-In order to run your tests, compile the project as you normally would, and then run ./src/bins/orbitersdkd-tests/orbitersdkd-tests -d yes [simplecontract] from within your build directory.
+In order to run your tests, compile the project as you normally would, and then run ./src/bins/bdkd-tests/bdkd-tests -d yes [simplecontract] from within your build directory.
 The [simplecontract] tag forces only these specific tests for SimpleContract to run (this is set in the TEST_CASE() lines in the example above).
 The -d yes flag makes it more verbose, showing exactly which test case is being run at the moment.

 As a bonus, even though this whole chapter is focused on precompiled contracts, the SDKTestSuite also has a function that can deploy a contract's bytecode directly, called SDKTestSuite::deployBytecode(), which takes a Bytes object as a parameter that represents the contract's bytecode.